spiiritual/twitter-interest-bot/README.md

 ### Twitter
 The twitter.py file contains everything related to the twitter functionality of the slopbot.
 This includes uploading images to Twitter, generating Tweets, and posting Tweets.

-### (planned) Scheduled
-The scheduled.py file will contain tasks that must be run at a given interval that are **not** related to the normal posting of the slopbot, including posting new game announcements and retweeting posts from official game accounts.

 ### .env file
 The .env file contains the credentials needed to run the twitter and reddit portions of the slopbot.
 It requires the following fields to be filled, in no particular order:
 - TWITTER_USERNAME